 He rejoined the regular army in July 1922 at the rank of Captain with the new number of SDR 4015 and was attached to the Munitions Department, serving with a Captain Stafford.
 Within a couple of weeks of rejoining the Army he was sent to Kerry to fight in the Civil War which had been raging across the country since June.
 On 3 October Jack was ambushed at the Bower, Killarney & received a bullet through his lung.
 He died 10 days later on 13 October 1922.
 He was only 20 years old.

 His father John was given a grant of fifty pounds.
 Jack was buried in the Free State Army plot in Glasnevin Cemetery.
 In 1941 his sister Annie was awarded his service medal for his actions in the War of Independence; it was numbered 817 as it was awarded after Jack’s death.

 In his short life Jack Young had taken part the burning of the Custom House and the takeover of the first barracks from the British and had risen to the rank of Captain in the new Irish National Army.
 A lot for a young lad of twenty.

 Special Thanks to Diarmuid O’Connor and the staff of Ryan’s Beggars Bush for their help and patience while I photographed the group pic on the wall in order to get the best quality picture we could of John Young.
 If anyone has any other pictures of John please leave a comment or contact us via email.

-Update: We managed to find a better copy of the photo of Jack and here it is in two versions (from The Brophy Family Collection, South Co Dublin Co Co).
+Update: We managed to find a better copy of the photo of Jack and here it is in two versions (from The Brophy Family Collection, South Co.
+Dublin County Council Library online).